j3k0/cordova-plugin-purchase-braintree/README.md

 app is integrated with Iaptic.
 If now, implement the server side call using values provided by the receipt validation call.

+## Apple Pay

+The [cordova-plugin-purchase-braintree-applepay](https://github.com/j3k0/cordova-plugin-purchase-braintree-applepay) plugin is an extension that enables support for Apple.
+By installing this plugin, you can add support for Apple Pay to your Cordova app, through Braintree.

 ## Notes

 ### Crash on iOS with Braintree SDK 5.16.0